suffolklibraries/lgc/content/collections/events/archors-away-05-08.md

     content:
       -
         type: text
-        text: 'n addition to a cake competition, a fashion show and a range of performances, we’ll be hosting a community buffet from around the world. '
-  -
-    type: paragraph
-    attrs:
-      textAlign: left
-    content:
-      -
-        type: text
-        text: "We’ll also showcase some of the results from this project.
-So come, bring, share, enjoy and celebrate with us.\_"
+        text: "Come and enjoy some crafty family fun exploring sea legends such as pirates and mermaids.\_"
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1748344585
+updated_at: 1748345347
 duplicated_from: 080959bd-b5c2-4354-b63f-2a7e7d677ebc
-featured_image: pelicanpelican-3x2/support.png
+featured_image: pelicanpelican-3x2/lgc-va.png
 cta: |-
   This event is organised by Suffolk Archives